Real-time Delay Alerts

 🙋FAQs

-Can you tell me more about what triggers a Prep Phase Delay Alert?
+Can you tell me more about what triggers a Delay Alert?

-A Prep Phase Delay Alert appears when the time from patient wheels in to patient draped is taking longer than Apella predicts it should most of the time.
+A Delay Alert appears when a specific phase (case prep or wrap-up) is taking longer than Apella predicts it should most of the time.

 Where will I see delay alerts?